emory-cs-infovis-master/scrollytelling/README.md

 }
 ```

-As you should see this kind of works but now our page looks even messier as even though the size of the div has been fixed, the ccontent of the div is overflowing out of it and making our page look messy.
+As you should see this kind of works but now our page looks even messier as even though the size of the div has been fixed, the content of the div is overflowing out of it and making our page look messy.
 To fix this let's set the `overflow` css property to handle this.

 ```css
 .left-column-content {